-Thanks also for interesting conversations to Cem Bozsahin, Charles Fillmore, Mark Pedersen and Gerold Schneider.
+Thanks also for interesting conversations to Cem Bozsahin, Charles Fillmore, Joakim Nivre, Mark Pedersen and Gerold Schneider.
 And to Jorge Pelizzoni, Ray Jackendoff and Jerry Sadock for illuminating email exchanges about XDG and the parallel grammar architecture.

-Finally, meine liebste Simone, without your love, patience and support, without all the nights that you stayed up while I sat writing and re-writing, writing and re-writing again, and without your encouragement as I lost belief in my abilities, I would have never made it.
+Finally, meine liebste Simone, without your love, patience and support while I sat there writing and re-writing, writing and re-writing again, and without your encouragement as I lost belief in my abilities, I would have never made it.
 I promise I will never ever write a thesis again.